 A career as a surgeon will suit you if you’re a medically-trained doctor, have good hand-eye coordination and are comfortable making decisions under pressure

 As a surgeon, you'll operate on patients in order to treat disease or injury.
 You will perform operations by cutting open the patient's body to repair, remove or replace the diseased or damaged part.

 Surgery is one of the most sought after careers within medicine and competition can be fierce.
 Becoming a surgeon can take many years and you'll need a high level of commitment to succeed.
-Surgery techniques are constantly evolving, so throughout your career you'll always be getting to grips with new techniques.
+New surgery techniques are continually evolving so surgeons learn new skills throughout their careers.

 Types of surgeon